ldcas-uc3m/TFM/parts/state_of_the_art.typ

 #csr-figure("mie")
 #csr-figure("mip")

-RISC-V handles exceptions and interrupts, as stated in
+RISC-V handles exceptions and interrupts---as stated in #ref(
+  <subsec:interrupt-taxonomy>,
-@subsec:interrupt-taxonomy, by generating traps.
+)---by generating traps.
 As a trap involves elevating the privilege level, e.g. requesting an OS system call from a user program, both M and S privilege levels include a set of CSRs for handling them#footnote[As they are virtually the same, only the M-level set will be described.].
 The `mstatus` (_Machine Status_) register (@fig:mstatus) keeps track of and controls the CPU's current operating state.
 In this register, there are several interrupt-related fields: field `MIE` (_Machine Interrupt Enable_) controls whether interrupts are globally enabled or disabled for that privilege mode, field `MPP` (_Machine Previous Privilege Mode_) holds the previous privilege mode, and, to allow nesting of interrupts, field `MPIE` stores the previous value of `MIE` when an interrupt occurs.
 The `mie` (_Machine Interrupt Enable_) register (@fig:mie) allows for a finer control of interrupts, allowing the programmer to set which types of interrupts are enabled: field `MSIE` (_Machine Software Interrupt Enable_), `MTIE` (_Machine Timer Interrupt Enable_), and `MEIE` (_Machine External Interrupt Enable_) control software, timer, and external interrupts, respectively.
 The `mip` (_Machine Interrupt Pending_) register (@fig:mip) indicates the interrrupts that are currently pending.
-Similarly to register `mie`, it specifies the type of interrupt on specific
-fields: `MSIP` (_Machine Software Interrupt Pending_), `MTIP` (_Machine Timer
-Interrupt Pending_), and `MEIP` (_Machine External Interrupt Pending_).
+Similarly to register `mie`, it specifies the type of interrupt on specific fields: `MSIP` (_Machine Software Interrupt Pending_), `MTIP` (_Machine Timer Interrupt Pending_), and `MEIP` (_Machine External Interrupt Pending_).
 Each of these fields may be writable or may be read-only.
 Register `mcause` (_Machine Cause_, @fig:mcause) provides information about the event that caused the trap.
 This register contains a field `I` specifying if the cause was an interrupt or an exception, while the rest of the bits are reserved for the exception code.
 RISC-V defines some of these exception codes (see @tab:rv32-excodes), while others are left for the implementation to use.
-Register `mtvec` (_Machine Trap-Vector Base-Address_, @fig:mtvec) holds the trap vector configuration.
+Register `mtvec` (_Machine Trap-Vector Base-Address_,
+@fig:mtvec) holds the trap vector configuration.
 Depending on the value of the `MODE` field, RISC-V allows for polled interrupts (_direct mode_, with a value of `0`) or vectored interrupts (_vectored mode_, with a value of `1`).
 In direct mode, all traps cause the PC to be set to the address in the `BASE` field, while on vectored mode, traps set the PC to address
 $mono("BASE") + 4 times italic("cause")$, _cause_ being the exception code found
 in `mcause`.
 Finally, register `mepc` (_Machine Exception Program Counter_) holds the address of the instruction that generated the exception while it is